Hazardev/arduino-calculator/README.md

 # arduino-calculator

 makeshift arduino calculator made from leftover parts...
 created for a college thing in about a day.
+NOT A BOMB I PROMISE!!!!!

 ---